E2 formality via obstruction theory

-There is in fact a countable family of formality properties interpolating between $\E_1$-formality and $\E_\infty$-formality.
-Namely, one can study $\E_n$-formality for any $n$.
-We say that a space $X$ is $\E_n$-formal if its cohomology ring viewed as an $\E_n$-algebra using the map of operads $\E_n\to\mathcal{C}om$ is quasi-isomorphic to its singular cochains with its underlying $\E_n$-algebra structure.
+There is in fact a countable family of formality properties interpolating between $E_1$-formality and $E_\infty$-formality.
+Namely, one can study $E_n$-formality for any $1\leq n\leq \infty$.
+We say that a space $X$ is $E_n$-formal if its cohomology ring viewed as an $E_n$-algebra using the map of operads $E_n\to\mathcal{C}om$ is quasi-isomorphic to its singular cochains with its underlying $E_n$-algebra structure.
 This notion was introduced by Mandell in \cite{mandellformality}.
 He made several conjectures about it.
-In particular, he conjectured that $n$-fold suspensions are $\E_n$-formal.
+In particular, he conjectured that $n$-fold suspensions are $E_n$-formal.
 This conjecture was proved very recently in \cite{heutsland}.

-In the present paper, we study $\E_2$-formality.
+In the present paper, we study $E_2$-formality.
 Our approach is obstruction theoretic.
 Obstruction theory has been classically used to prove or study formality (see for example \cite{halperinstasheff,berglundkoszul,salehformality,emprinkaledin}).
 Typically, there is a sequence of obstruction classes in Hochschild or André-Quillen cohomology groups that have to vanish for the algebra to be formal.
-In general, computing the actual obstructions can be very difficult unless the group in which it lives is zero.
+In general, computing the actual obstructions can be very difficult unless the group in which they live is zero (see \cite[Proposition 6.9]{salvatoreformality} for an example of a non-trivial obstruction class actually being computed).

-In our case, we exploit the fact that the operations on the homology of an $\E_2$-algebras are very explicit thanks to the work of Cohen (see \cite{cohenladamay}) and quite manageable.
-The obstruction group is a Quillen cohomology group in the category of $\W_1$-algebras, where the monad $\W_1$ is the monad of homology operations on $\E_2$-algebras.
+In our case, we exploit the fact that the operations on the homology of an $E_2$-algebras are very explicit, thanks to the work of Cohen (see \cite{cohenladamay}), and quite manageable.
+The obstruction group is a Quillen cohomology group in the category of $\W_1$-algebras, where the monad $\W_1$ is the monad of homology operations on $E_2$-algebras.
 This makes the obstruction groups computable in certain easy situations.
-Our main result is Theorem \ref{theorem : main} which states that $\E_2$-algebras whose cohomology ring is polynomial on even degree variables are $\E_2$-intrinsically formal.
+Our main result is Theorem \ref{theorem : main} which states that $E_2$-algebras whose cohomology ring is polynomial on even degree variables are $E_2$ formal.